Our verdict

 • Senders who mainly tackle routes filled with fist-sized edges.

 • Indoor and outdoor scalers looking for a pair that lasts without asking for an arm and a leg.
-(Click here for our budget-friendly bunch.)
+(Click here Top 5% most popular climbing shoes.)

 Who should NOT buy it

 The Tarantula might not be the best tool for scaling cracks.
 In pursuits involving fissures, try the more expensive La Sportiva Mythos.
-Add a product Finale instead.
+If you need something with increased sensitivity, opt for the less stiff Finale instead.

 A boon to freshman climbers